Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/activeactive_shared_file_systems.md

 ### Perform a NAS failover

-When using NAS failover in a multihost-multinode architecture, you must stop the cluster prior to performing the failover.
-For information on starting and stopping a cluster, see [Multi-node commands and management](../multi_node_commands)
+When using NAS failover in a multihost- multinode architecture, you must stop the cluster prior to performing the failover.
+For information on starting and stopping a cluster, see [Multi- node commands and management](../multi_node_commands)

 1. Stop the {{< TransferCFT/suitevariablesTransferCFTName >}} cluster.
 1. Perform the failover.